Tada-124880/NLP_2025_AIT/a4_Do_you_AGREE/README.md

 3. **Evaluation and Analysis**: Evaluating model performance on NLI datasets.
 4. **Text Similarity Web Application**: Creating a web application to demonstrate the capabilities of the trained model.

+### Credits:
+- **NLP Course at AIT by Chaklam**: The majority of this code, including its design and structure, was adapted from the **Natural Language Processing course at the Asian Institute of Technology (AIT)** by **Chaklam**.
+The course provided valuable insights and examples that shaped the code and the approach for language processing tasks in this context.
+- **Chaklam's GitHub**: The code and resources for NLP tasks were also influenced by work shared on **Chaklam's GitHub**: [https://github.com/chaklam-silpasuwanchai](https://github.com/chaklam-silpasuwanchai).

 ## Task 1.
 Training BERT from Scratch

 ### Overview